 Best Case for a PC targeted at Animation

 The Case is what will be on display in your office or room.
 That is pretty much the only thing people or you get to see.
-(Unless you have a see-through Case)
+(Unless you have a Case with a glass panel)

-Apart from having it fit all of the Hardware Components, this is one of the parts of Building a Computer for Animation, where you can let your taste decide what pleases you.
+Apart from having it fit all of the Hardware Components, this is one of the parts of Building a Computer for Animation where you can let your personal taste decide.

-There are so many different Case styles, Colors, Materials, with or without See-through glass windows and various forms and sizes out there, you can browse for days and weeks 🙂
+There are so many different Case styles, Colors, Materials, with or without glass panels and various forms and sizes out there, you can browse for days on end 🙂

-Of course, you should make sure your hardware components fit into the case, so be sure to get at least ATX Midi Tower (or similar) Sizes for a standard build, or a bigger Tower if you plan on putting lots of GPUs or Watercooling inside.
+Of course, you should make sure your hardware components fit into the case, so be sure to get at least an ATX sized Tower (or similar) for a standard build, or a bigger Tower if you plan on putting lots of GPUs or Watercooling inside.

 Ability to Upgrade your Computer

-This is one of the many reasons for carefully building a Computer with the right Hardware Parts: You can upgrade almost anything.
+This is one of the many reasons for carefully building a Computer with the right Hardware Parts: You can easily upgrade your computer in the future.

 Want a faster CPU?
 Get a faster one and sell your old CPU on eBay.
-Usually, the Mainboard Sockets are good for a couple of CPU Generations.
+Usually, the Motherboard Sockets are good for a couple of CPU Generations.

 More RAM?
 Just get more RAM.
 (Though beware of incompatibilities when using individual RAM Kits)

 Want a faster GPU?
 Swap your GPU for a faster one.
-Or add more GPUs (if your Mainboard has enough PCIe Slots)
+Or add more GPUs (if your Motherboard has enough PCIe Slots)

-Storage can be added too, and most mainboards support a good number of internal devices.
+Storage can be added too, and most Motherboards support a good number of internal devices.